ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_register.md

-Participants will be required to register base URIs against each of their brands to facilitate the implementation of the Consumer Data Standards
+Participants will be required to register base URIs against each of their brands to facilitate the implementation of the CDR Data Standards.

 Endpoints specified as MTLS **MUST** be configured according to the [Certificate Trust Model](#certificate-trust-model) in the [Certificate Management](#certificate-management) section.
 Endpoints specified as TLS **MUST** be configured with a certificate issued by a public CA accepted by major web browsers.